Moving home

 • The incoming resident has dangerous pets/multiple animals.

-• The property will be overcrowded or underoccupied by the incoming/outgoing resident/their family.
+• The property will be overcrowded or under occupied by the incoming/outgoing resident/their family.

 • There are adaptations in the current resident’s property that are only suitable for a resident who has disabilities.